cnnrrss/ten-x-coder/frameworks/aws/DynamoDB.md

 ### Auto-Scaling

-Metrics are published to CloudWatch
+Metrics are published to **CloudWatch**

-If the table's consumed capacity exceeds your target utilization (or falls below the target) for a specifc length of time, Amazon CloudWatch triggers an alarm using SNS.
+If the table's consumed capacity exceeds your target utilization (or falls below the target) for a specifc length of time, Amazon CloudWatch triggers an alarm using **SNS**.

-The CloudWatch alarm invokes Application Auto Scaling to evaluate your scaling policy using SNS which issues an UpdateTable request to adjust your table's provisioned throughput.
+The CloudWatch alarm invokes **Application Auto Scaling** to evaluate your scaling policy using SNS which issues an UpdateTable request to adjust your table's provisioned throughput.

 ### Designing a Replica Table / Global Table